Thanksgiving of Horror: Reception

+Viewing figures

+Leading out of an NFL doubleheader, the episode earned a 1.8 rating with a 8 share and was watched by 5.42 million viewers, which was the most watched show on Fox that night.

+Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a B, stating, "'Thanksgiving of Horror' represents the show's writers tossing out a 'Why not?' non-canonical scary story do-over.
 And, oddly enough, I'm fine with it, especially since this second, Thanksgiving-themed horror outing is scarier, meaner, grosser, and all-around better than this year's original."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He thought the episode was filled with jokes but was not as good as the normal Treehouse of Horror episodes.
+He also stated that the ability to kill characters led to more creative freedom and stronger commentary.

+Awards and nominations

 This episode won the Writers Guild of America Award for Television: Animation at the 72nd Writers Guild of America Awards.
 It was also nominated for a Primetime Emmy Award for Outstanding Animated Program at the 72nd Primetime Creative Arts Emmy Awards, but lost to the Rick and Morty episode, "The Vat of Acid Episode".